Deer – Hog

 Identification

-Hog deer are the smallest of the feral deer species in Australia.
-Mature males weigh approximately 45 kg and mature females weigh approximately 25 kg.
+Hog deer are the smallest of the feral deer species in Australia, with males up to 70 cm and females 60 cm in height.
+Mature males weigh approximately 55 kg and mature females weigh approximately 30 kg.
 Their coat colour is generally uniform yellow-brown to red-brown.
 Seasonal coat variations include cream spotting in summer and a dark brown coat in winter.
 The tail is usually raised into an upright position when the deer is alerted, showing the white tip and underside of the tail.
 Young calves have distinctive white spotting, however this quickly fades with age.
 The antlers of mature males usually have multiple tines, although the number of tines is influenced by animal condition.
-The antlers are very small, extending to 35cm.
+The antlers are very small, extending to 35 cm.
 Scats are small cylindrical pellets sometimes with a small point at one end.
 The size of their print/track is notably small.

 Hog deer were introduced into Australia in 1866 by acclimatisation societies for hunting.
-They are herbivorous animals primarily foraging on grasses, herbs and shrubs.
+They are herbivorous animals primarily foraging on grasses, herbs and shrubs at dawn and dusk.
+They are commonly found in coastal tea-tree swamp areas.
 They are usually solitary animals but may congregate in feeding areas.
 Where they are regularly disturbed, they may become nocturnal.
 Hog deer reproduce irregularly, however calves are most frequently seen between August and October.
+Male antlers may be cast around this same time.
 Hog deer get their name from their habit of running through the forest with their heads low and ducking obstacles rather than jumping, much like a wild hog in the northern hemisphere.

 Distribution